 The Four Attributes of the Inventory Cash Release® Process

 The Inventory Cash Release® Process provides a step-by-step methodology for reviewing and optimizing spare parts inventory.
 The process relies on four key attributes of spare parts inventory optimization:

 - The inventory follows the 80:20 rule.
 This means that 20% (or less) of the inventory items account for 80% of the inventory value and that major reductions in working capital can be achieved by reviewing a small percentage of the items in stock, saving a lot of time, energy, and money.
 Software solutions can waste 80% or more of your efforts by focusing on the entire inventory rather than the items that have the greatest impact on your overall inventory value.

 - Inventory optimization is multi-factorial – meaning that to achieve true optimization you need to consider a range of factors not just a single criterion such as historic usage or recency of use.
-The ICR® Process involves consideration of up to 7 issues that determine your inventory levels and financial investment (hence, the 7 Actions for Inventory Reduction).
+The ICR® Process involves consideration of up to 7 issues that determine your inventory levels and financial investment (we call these the 7 Actions for Inventory Reduction).